Vehrik/FarOut/Characters/6-Movement.md

 position, it knows when you are Tracking it.

 If two or more Creatures are Threatening another Creature, their Reactions resolve in the order of highest Speed Core to the lowest.
-As always, you may expend a point of Stamina to Grunt, pushing your Action to the front of the Queue, meaning it will resolve before even the Creature whose Turn it currently is.
+You may expend a point of Stamina to Cut, pushing your Action to the front of the queue, meaning it will resolve before the Creature who would normally go first

 SHAKING THINGS UP
 -----------------